Dropsource/monarch/monarch/README.md

 Then, you will run the Monarch task runner which will generate the code needed to display your stories in the Monarch desktop app.
-You can now see your stories in isolation, without all of you app's dependencies.
+You can now see your stories in isolation, without all of your app's dependencies.

 ![](https://github.com/Dropsource/monarch/blob/master/monarch/docs/images/monarch_long_title.png)